-Now at a perfect 15-0, 1 No Contest, and in sole possession of the ONE Welterweight World Championship, he hopes to get a challenge from Malaysia’s Agilan “The Alligator” Thani (7-0) at the upcoming ONE: DYNASTY OF HEROES.
+Now at a perfect 16-0, 1 No Contest, and in sole possession of the ONE Welterweight World Championship, he hopes to get a challenge from Sweden’s Zebaztian “The Bandit” Kadestam (9-3) at ONE CHAMPIONSHIP: SHANGHAI on Saturday, 2 September

 While Askren may not have necessarily learned anything about himself from his debut match, he did leave the Holiday Inn Select Executive Center with an incredible memory, and some knowledge about the business.